MusculoskeletalAtlasProject/mapclient/docs/manual/MAP-plugin.rst

  * deserialize(self, string)
      Must be implemented in the plugin otherwise an exception is raised.
  * serialize(self)
      Must be implemented in the plugin otherwise an exception is raised.
+ * gitInclude(self)
+     This method is called by *createGitIgnore* to determine the files and file types to be included in the step's workflow sub-directory for version control. *gitInclude* can be overridden by a plugin implementation to return a list of files, file-types or directories (e.g., ['point-cloud.exf', 'settings.json']).
+ * createGitIgnore(self)
+     Called automatically for each workflow step when the workflow is saved.
+This method creates a .gitignore file in the step's workflow sub-directory that filters the step's workflow files that should be included in the version control of the workflow.
  * _setCurrentWidget(step_widget)
      Set widget 'step_widget' to the main widget for the framework.
  * _doneExecution()